peterroth/peterroth.github.io/about.md

     <td>July, 2015 &ndash; May, 2020</td>
   </tr>
   <tr>
-    <td style="border-bottom: 10px solid transparent;">Support customers with Cloudera Distribution Including Apache Hadoop to resolve difficulties and overcome obstacles to achieve their goals.</td>
+    <td style="border-bottom: 10px solid transparent;">Support customers with Cloudera Distribution Including Apache Hadoop to resolve difficulties and overcome obstacles to achieve their goals.
+Organise internal trainings to deliver better customer experience by allowing team members to stretch their knowledge across functions and organisations.
+Conduct interviews, facilitate the onboarding process, and provide mentorship to new colleagues.</td>
   </tr>
   <tr>
     <td><a href="https://www.it-services.hu/" target="_blank">IT Services Hungary</a></td>